-This June we celebrate World Oceans Month.
-World Oceans Month was created to allow people around the planet to celebrate and honor the ocean which connects us all.
+This June we celebrate World Ocean Month.
+World Ocean Month was created to allow people around the planet to celebrate and honor the ocean which connects us all.
 The main focus of this month is to prevent plastic pollution and encourage solutions for a healthy ocean.

 It is encouraged for people to participate in activities or events in June in order to learn, change their ways, celebrate, and better our environment.
-Although World Oceans Month is a nice reminder to be good to our oceans, these actions should be practiced on a daily basis in order for your contributions to make an impact.
+Although World Ocean Month is a nice reminder to be good to our ocean, these actions should be practiced on a daily basis in order for your contributions to make an impact.

 The ocean is the largest ecosystem on Earth and plays an extremely important role in the heating of our planet.
-Oceans generate more than half of the oxygen that we breath and contain 97% of the world’s water at any given time.
+Our ocean generates more than half of the oxygen that we breath and contain 97% of the world’s water at any given time.
 As living beings, we need air to breathe, water to drink, and livable climates.
 The ocean offers different medical resources and even inspiration for humans everywhere.
-In order to survive and grow we need healthy oceans to continue living healthy lives.
+In order to survive and grow we need healthy ocean to continue living healthy lives.

 All over the world, more and more forms of plastics are showing up on beaches every day.
 In the Los Angeles area alone, 10 metric tons of plastic fragments are carried into the Pacific Ocean every day.

 To put this into perspective, around 4 million people live in Los Angeles, and around 7.5 billion people live around the world.
 If everywhere around the world wastes even slightly around this much plastic a day, there is no way this is a healthy contribution to the world’s ocean.

 Humans have a horrible plastic problem, especially single-use plastic.
 You use it for a few seconds at most and then throw it away, to be left in the ocean forever.